Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You call forth a foul plume of smoke within a creature you can see within range.
 The target must make a CON Save.
 On a failure, the target is [Poisoned](conditions.md#poisoned) for the duration, and repeats this Save at the end of each of its turns, ending the effect on a success.
 Whenever the [Poisoned](conditions.md#poisoned) creature speaks or casts a spell with a verbal component for the first time on a turn, it takes 4d6 Poison damage and is [Blinded](conditions.md#blinded) until the beginning of its next turn.
-At Higher Levels.
-The damage increases by 2d6 for each spell slot level above 3.
+**Using a Higher-Level Spell Slot.** The damage increases by 2d6 for each spell slot level above 3.
 - **Classes**: Artificer, Druid, Sorcerer, Warlock, Wizard *(Source: CS)*